KapilThakkar/DayPlannerApp/docs/AddingDocumentsToAzureSearchIndex.md

 Steps to push data into an index

-1. Download and install Telerik Fidller with the default setting from given link in ther prerequisites.
+1. Download and install Telerik Fiddler with the default setting from given link in their prerequisites.

-1. Open Telerik Fidller.
+1. Open Telerik Fiddler.
 1. Click on the Composer tab.
  ![](img/search-image-26.png)